lightly-ai/lightly/docs/source/getting_started/platform.rst

 Dataset Identifier
 -------------------------

 Every dataset has a unique identifier called 'Dataset ID'.
-You find it in the dataset overview page.
+You find it on the dataset overview page.

 .. figure:: images/webapp_dataset_id.jpg
     :align: center